zacbakerr/werewolf/README.md

 ```
 async def async_notify(self, message: ActivityMessage):
 ```
 This is a method that the game controller will call whenever there is some new information about the state of the game that it wants to notify your agent about but does not require a response.
 For example if one agent is killed by werewolves in the night, the game controller will call async_notify to each agent actively playing the game.
+The logic you implement with async notify is how your agent will process, remember and “understand” any information that has been passed to it.

 ### async_respond
 ```